RoshniRanaDS27/Data_Analysis_Using_Pandas/README.md

 Inside my local Git repository, created a folder for "PyCitySchools"

 Added Jupyter notebook "(PyCitySchools_starter.ipynb)" to this folder.
-This is the main script to run for analysis.
+This is the main script to run this analysis.

-A Resources folder that contains the CSV files i have used.
+A Resources folder that contains the CSV files(Raw Data) i have used.

 Also this folder that contains "pdf" file that has the results from the conducted analysis.